Zeichen32/GitLabApiBundle/readme.md

 Getting Started With Zeichen32GitLabApiBundle
 =========================================

-Integrate the [Gitlab API Wrapper](https://github.com/m4tthumphrey/php-gitlab-api) into your symfony project.
+This Bundle integrate the [Gitlab API Wrapper](https://github.com/m4tthumphrey/php-gitlab-api) into your Symfony2 Project.

-As an optional bonus, this bundle provides a basic issue tracker to create and show issue tickets in your GitLab Project.
+Attention:
+I have refactor the whole bundle and have remove the issue tracker to decouple the issue tracker from the bundle.
+The old version with the issue tracker is still available in the 1.0.x Branche

 ### Step 1: Install Zeichen32GitLabApiBundle